sintc0nery/SpotiTunes/README.md

   -i , --itunes   Your iTunes playlist name to compare with
 ```

-Long story short, if you have a Spotify playlist named 'EDM' and an iTunes playlist named 'EDM' too, you can compare their content by:
+In short, if you have a Spotify playlist named 'EDM' and an iTunes playlist named 'EDM' as well, you can compare their contents by:

 ```
 >>> SpotiTunes -s 'EDM' -i 'EDM' ~$
 ```